igneus/gly/README.md

 That led me to designing an alternative, Gregorio-inspired notation format, which compiles to pure Gregorio gabc.

-(Only after that I learned to know the
-[GABC Transcription Tool][bentrans] by Benjamin Bloomfield, which does something quite similar, but as a web-based tool.
-You can think of gly as of a less clever GABC Transcription Tool for those who strongly prefer command-line and plaintext-file-based workflows over the web-based ones.)
+(Existence of the
+[GABC Transcription Tool][bentrans] by Benjamin Bloomfield suggests that the author of gly wasn't the only one who prefered to enter music and lyrics separately.)

 ## Features